 It always begins at 12:00 PM on a Monday.
-Or 12:05, rather.
+Or 12:05 PM, rather.

-I’m usually anxious because I’ve missed the deadline to sign up for the Soul Cycle class that my friends are taking (we have to get Parker or else the world allegedly ends).
-The reason I’m late is because I’d probably just been on the phone with a receptionist at Benefit, nervously biting my nails, waiting to hear if Nicky will be available for a Brazilian wax on Friday.
+I’m anxious because I’ve missed the official Go Time to sign up for the SoulCycle class that my friends are taking (we have to get Parker or else the world allegedly ends).
+The reason I was five-past is because I was on hold with the receptionist at Benefit, nervously biting my nails, waiting to hear if Nicky was available for a Brazilian wax on Friday.
 Same rule applies: get Nicky or else.

 Drip, pat, rip, scream.

 That was strip number one, song number two and there’s still an entire ladyhood to cover.

 Left, right, left, right.
 Stupid Jenny up front is messing with my groove.
 I’m trying to keep my pedaling in sync with my inhaling and exhaling but it’s a hard task when Missy Elliott’s “Pass The Dutch” is already too fast for my breathing.
 “Inhale,” shouts the instructor, “Here comes the hill!”

 Just as I am preparing to catch more breath, another glob of intolerably hot wax tears hair from its follicles.
 Abs crunch inward with the lower back flat, just like the instructor wants.
 The hill is always the worst.

 With the most painful portion of the activity behind me, I’m finally able to relax.
 I’m chugging mantras like The Little Engine That Could.
 I think I can, I think I can — OUCH!
 SHIT!
 I know I can!

 We’re toward the end of the class.
 I’m seated but still pedaling with weights in both hands.
 I’m exhausted but feeling triumphant because I’ve made it this far, always just a bit confused because — shouldn’t my butt hurt more?

 Keep pedaling, keep breathing, it’s not over ’til the bald lady sings.